skip to content

 Latino See Hispanic and Latino.

 Latinx May be used when referring to a specific organization or event or when an individual prefers the term.
-It should be accompanied by a brief explanation that some people use Latinx or Latiné as gender-neutral terms.
+It should be accompanied by a brief explanation that some people use Latinx or Latine as gender-neutral terms.
 In general, Latinx is not widely accepted among the people it aims to describe.
-Example: LatinX Grad Ceremony.
 See Hispanic and Latino.

 Legacy Society

-LGBTQ+ Per WSU's chief diversity officer, it is acceptable to use the acronym LGBTQ+ in reference to the lesbian, gay, bisexual, transgender, questioning communities.
-(2016)
+LGBTQ+ Acceptable in reference to the lesbian, gay, bisexual, transgender, queer and/or questioning communities.

 library See building names.